masonmark/testing-library-breaks-vitest-browser-mode/README.md

 6. Do `rm -rf node_modules`.
 If on a Mac with Apple Silicon, do it over and over until their are no weird errors due to your OS's inability to delete files.

-7. Start thinking about all the awesome stuff you are gonna do tonigh, and maybe consider ending work early today — you deserve it!
+7. Start thinking about all the awesome stuff you are gonna do tonight, and maybe consider ending work early today — you deserve it!

 8. But just in case, run those tests one more time, with `npm run test` (or `npx vitest`) from the root directory.